-Effective school-to-home communication is proven to positively impact academic and emotional outcomes for students.
+Effective parent-teacher communication is proven to positively impact academic and emotional outcomes for students.
 Evidence shows that students with involved families are more engaged in the classroom and more likely to succeed academically.

 School districts recognize the importance of strong parent and family engagement; however, hours of availability, technology, language barriers, and cultural differences can impede the communication between parents and teachers, and make it difficult to form relationships.
 As an added challenge, teachers and administrators have over 200 places in federal law where they are required to notify or contact a parent, creating an administrative and bureaucratic burden for both parents and teachers on top of regular, day-to-day challenges.